younginnovations/problem-statements/clean-up-contracts-data-2/README.md

 The solution should be uploaded in the github or bitbucket with all the required csv files.

-The script should be in any of the following languages: php, python, node, ruby
+The script should be in one of the following languages: php, python, node, ruby

 There should be a README file which should include the process of running the script, with installation/setup of dependencies if required.
-The script should be able to run by following the instructions without any assumptions.
+The script should be able to run by following the instructions.